pavitrachavda97/background-creator/README.md

 # background-creator
-Create background of your choice.
+Generate background of your choice.